 Photo of Jesus Arriaga

-Jesus Arriaga (he/him) is a freelance photojournalist for Golden Gate Xpress.
-He is majoring in journalism and minoring in German.
-He was born in Garden Grove, California, and has lived in San Francisco since 2022.
-In his free time, Jesus enjoys cooking new recipes, reading, traveling and exploring.
+Jesus Arriaga (he/him) is a staff photographer for Golden Gate Xpress.
+He is majoring in journalism with a concentration in photojournalism and minoring in German.
+He was born in Garden Grove, CA. He currently lives in San Francisco.
+He occasionally freelances for Mission Local based in the Mission District.
+During his free time, Jesus enjoys jogging, singing karaoke, and watching films in German.

 Golden Gate Xpress • Copyright 2024 • FLEX WordPress Theme by SNOLog in